Jump to content

 Frontier Research Competences for Neuro-modulation (FRESCO4NoPain)

 FRESCO4NoPain is an EU-funded Marie Sklodowska-Curie Action, Doctoral Network that will provide world-class interdisciplinary training to 17 Doctoral Candidates in the area of non-pharmacological chronic pain treatment based on the pain-related brain oscillations and neuromodulation.
-Do you want to be a part of the FRESCO4NoPain project?
-Apply now for one of the 17 available Ph.D. positions.
+The project is coordinated by CNAP.
+Learn more about the project, at the FRESCO4NoPain website.

 Chronic pain, a widespread condition affecting one in five adults across Europe, represents a major societal and economic burden.
 Despite its prevalence, effective treatments remain limited, highlighting a critical need for non-pharmacological therapies that target the underlying mechanisms of pain.
 In response, the FRESCO4NoPain project is pioneering research into the potential of non-invasive brain neuromodulation as a novel treatment strategy for persistent pain.